tzvetanmoev/GlobalWealth/docs/index.md

 ## About

 We build an interactive visualisation demonstrating the changing shape of global wealth since 1995.
-Our PPP-adjusted data on real incomes comes from the [World Inequality Database](https://wid.world//) (WID).
+Our PPP-adjusted data on wealth comes from the [World Inequality Database](https://wid.world//) (WID).

 [Click here to go to the graphs](html/fig_1995.html){: .button}